operator-framework/enhancements/enhancements/generic-constraints.md

 - [Starlark](https://github.com/bazelbuild/starlark)
 - [Cue](https://github.com/cue-lang/cue)

 All of these languages can be supported in constraint type.
-The `evaluator` field is designed to support multiple evaluators/languages if needed.
+A new struct with its own configuration can be created to support a new language similarly to `Cel` struct.
 However, introducing a new language to the constraint type should be evaluated carefully to ensure there is a real need for it.
 Providing the support for multiple languages can be overwhelming and potentially creates a fragmented user experiences and unnecessary maintenance effort in a long run.

 ### Alternative constraint syntax